aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/ag-initial_configuration.rst

     **Cluster Interface Name:** - Allows you to specify a cluster interface name, This is typically left as the default value

-    **Device Interface Name:** - Allows you to specify a device interface name, This is typecally also left as the default value
+    **Device Interface Name:** - Allows you to specify a device interface name, This is typically also left as the default value

     **CloudVision WiFi Enabled:** - This should be enabled if you are deploying Access Points in your environment.
 For our lab scenario, we will select the default value **N**

     **Enter a private IP range for the internal cluster network (overlay):** This is the private IP range used for the kubernetes cluster network.
 This value must be unique; must be /20 or larger; shouldn't be link-local, reserved or multicast.
 Default value is 10.42.0.0/16.
 We will accept this default for our lab.

     |